conan-io/docs/tutorial/consuming_packages/getting_started/different_configurations.rst

     [env]

-You can use the ``--profile`` argument to specify the profile you want to use when calling Conan.
+As you can see, the profile have different sections.
+The ``[settings]`` section is the one that has information about things like the operating system, architecture, compiler and build configuration.
+When you call a Conan command setting the ``--profile`` argument, Conan will take all the information from the profile and apply it to the packages you want to build or instal.
 If you don't specify that argument it's equivalent to call it with ``--profile=default``.
 These two commands will behave exactly the same:

 .. code-block:: bash